How to Start a Scholarship Fund

 - Eligibility criteria.
 Eligibility criteria are related to your purpose, but they are not one in the same.
 How do you want people to qualify for the scholarship?
 Eligibility criteria can be regional, academic, financial, or community-based.
 Whoever you partner with on your scholarship should help ensure that your eligibility criteria are fair and transparent.

 - Budget and funding.
 How much are you looking to contribute?
 Where exactly is the money coming from?
-Even if you’re not sure how many students you want to sponsor or for how long, you should have some figures on how the scholarship will be funded, and how it may impact your personal finances.
+Even if you’re not sure how many students you want to sponsor or for how long, you should have some figures on how the scholarship will be funded and how it may impact your personal finances.

 Although there are many other considerations to go over before it is time to launch your scholarship, these three building blocks will get you a long way.
-You don’t have to have absolutely everything about your scholarship program figured out — that’s what a third-party scholarship administrator like Greater Houston Community Foundation is for — but you should have some strong ideas about your intentions and audience.
+You don’t have to have absolutely everything about your scholarship program figured out—that’s what a third-party scholarship administrator like Greater Houston Community Foundation is for—but you should have some strong ideas about your intentions and audience.
 In the early stages, knowing who you want to make a difference for is really all you need.

 What are the IRS rules for scholarship programs?